 Community indicators are measurements that provide information about past and current trends impacting the quality of life in Ramsey County.
 These measures assist planners and community leaders in making decisions that affect future outcomes and show community progress toward achieving the county’s vision, mission and goals.

-Indicators are selected every 10 years to help set the long-term direction for the county’s strategic planning and budget.
-Measure are chosen based on the quality of the data source, the measure’s comparability with the seven-county metro region and the availability of trend data.
+Indicators help set the long-term direction for the county’s strategic planning and budget.
+These measures have been chosen with extensive community engagement in collaboration with seven community partners and the Urban Institute as part of the Upward Mobility Project.
 No single indicator can capture all progress toward a goal, but together these measures provide metrics on the overall health of our community in the areas of well-being, prosperity, opportunity and accountability.